Keepers Of Our Republic

 - and, most importantly, the civic Every-man's-land between our political trenches deserves our primary allegiance, because that’s where E Pluribus Unum happens.

 Keepers of our Republic, whether lifelong or brand new citizens, can choose to become better citizens, not just voters.
 We can resolve to learn more about the history, principles and challenges of this government we own.
-We can commit to protect the proper functioning and the continuous perfecting of our Union.
+We can commit to protect the healthy functioning and the continuous perfecting of our Union.
 Sharing this resolve and this commitment with each other is critical, because it can re-introduce us to ourselves.

-Productive politics will come only after we remember that we need each other for this experiment to work…because working together is the American Experiment.
+Productive politics will come only after we remember that we need each other for this experiment to work….because working together is the American Experiment.

 E Pluribus Unum